 Factor in this transfer bonus, you’d need just 40,000 Ultimate Rewards points to make it happen.
 With low rates and fairly solid availability to actually book these flights with your miles, this is one of the best ways to book business class.

 Just keep in mind that Flying Blue's dynamic award pricing means award rates can be all over the map, so you won't see these lowest rates every single day – especially in business class.
-But we occasionally see even cheaper award rates thanks to Flying Blue Promo Rewards, the airline's monthly specials with lower prices.
+But if you're flexible, you can find a deal like this.

 air france business msp cdg